theArjun/ead-notes/notes/web-application-architecture/layered-architecture-for-web-applications.md

 - The presentation layer provides necessary data to the client’s side.
 - It receives input data, processes users’ requests, sends them to data services and puts results to the browser.
 - **With Java EE, It is handled with JSP, JS, HTML and CSS.**

+#### Components:
+1. User interface (UI) components
+    - These components provide the mechanism for users to interact with the application.
+They format data and render it for display, and acquire and validate data entered by users.

+2. UI process components
+    - To help synchronize and coordinate user interactions, it can be useful to drive the process using separate UI process components.
+    - This prevents the process flow and state management logic from being hard-coded into the UI elements themselves, and allows you to reuse the same basic user interaction patterns in other user interfaces.
 ### Data Source Layer
 - The data source layer is the layer that handles the data services.
 - This is where the data arrives at your organization.